raiskumar/udacity-ml-problems/capstore-proposal-advanced-ml/proposal.md

 #### Input dataset: labeledTrainData.tsv
 - *Dataset size for Training:* 20,000 (80% of 25,000)
 - *Dataset size for Testing:*  5,000

+#### Distribution of Target class
+Distribution is exactly same, i.e. 50% in each class.
+- Data in label 1 (positive): 12,500
+- Data in label 0 (negative): 12,500

 ### Solution Statement